Who Can Obtain the Decedent’s Medical Records in a Virginia Wrongful Death Case? | Shapiro, Washburn & Sharp

 Legal Process to Get the Deceased’s Medical Records

-Getting the decedent’s medical records to investigate a potential Virginia wrongful death claim can be a complex process, and can take some time because first the decedent’s legal representative must be appointed by a local circuit court.
+Getting the decedent’s medical records to investigate a potential Virginia Beach wrongful death claim can be a complex process, and can take some time because first the decedent’s legal representative must be appointed by a local circuit court.

-During their lifetime, even if a person signs a power of attorney, it will not help in obtain their medical records after their death because the POA loses legal effect when the person who gave it dies.
+During their lifetime, even if a person signs a power of attorney, it will not help in obtaining their medical records after their death because the POA loses legal effect when the person who gave it dies.
 By law, all the assets and possessions of a deceased person become a part of their “estate” after their death.

-Therefore, the medical records of the decedent from the healthcare providers and hospitals can only be obtained a person appointed as the administrator or executor of the deceased’s estate.
+Therefore, the medical records of the decedent from the healthcare providers and hospitals can only be obtained by a person appointed as the administrator or executor of the deceased’s estate.
 The typical procedure for this appointment is that the person who is named in the deceased’s will as the executor contacts a local circuit court probate clerk to schedule an appointment.

 If there is no will, the court will verify certain things in order to appoint the administrator (the personal representative) of the deceased’s estate.
 The representative should inform the probate clerk that they intend to investigate a death caused by a negligent act (which could be a car accident, injury caused by a third person or business, a medical malpractice case, or a disease caused by a defective product, among other things).

 The appointment of the administrator does not require a lawsuit or a petition in the court.
 It is an administrative matter, requiring compliance with certain forms and payment of minimal fees when there was no will.
-Or, if there was a will, there will be other requisites, depending on the assets involved.
+Or, if there was a will, there would be other requisites, depending on the assets involved.

-Legal Standing of the Plaintiff
+Legal Standing

 Types of Wrongful Death Compensation